backdrop-contrib/audiofield/README.md

   The Premium Beat single track mini player should be at:
   /sites/all/libraries/player/LWMusicPlayer.swf

-- (optional) Put any mp3 audio file at "\sites\all\libraries\player\" and name it Sample_Track.mp3 to have the ability to test audio players before choosing the default audio player.

 - (optional) Choose the audio player from the configuration page.

 Documentation